Jensderond/security-assignments/content/docs/assignment-3.md

 All traffic, inbound and outbound, of the webserver is logged in a (distributed) log file in conjunction with a timestamp, (possible) logged-in user, IP adress, complete URI with parameters and critical HTTP headers. *OWASP A10:2017 - Insufficient Logging & Monitoring*

 ### Password reset
+Not all hackers take what they need and leave.
+Occasionally hackers may continue accessing your account, either to monitor your data or continue stealing information over time.
+It can be difficult to figure out if someone else is using your account, so by changing your password consistently, you reduce the risk that other people will have frequent access to your accounts.
+Consider changing your password every few months to be on the safe side.

+Therefor we encourage our site users to change their password often to remain safe for breaches.
+This is helped by the function to reset their password in case they forgot a new password because of the different passwords. *OWASP A2:2017 - Broken Authentication*

 ### Enhardened HTTPS-configuration